ncatlab/nlab-content/pages/3/6/8/0/863/content.md

 Using [[excluded middle]], these are equivalent to asymmetry and connectedness as given above, but they need not hold for all linear orders in constructive mathematics.

 Actually, these axioms are overkill; to begin with, irreflexivity is simply a special case of asymmetry and so can be dropped.
 Additionally, one can either drop transitivity or drop asymmetry (which then requires keeping irreflexivity); they will still follow from the other axioms.
-Dropping transitivity shows manifestly the duality (see below) between linear orders and total orders (even in constructive mathematics), while keeping transitivity and dropping asymmetry shows manifestly that a linear order is a special kind of [[quasiorder]].
+Dropping transitivity shows manifestly the duality (see below) between linear orders and total orders (even in constructive mathematics), while keeping transitivity and irreflexivity (thus allowing one to drop asymmetry) shows manifestly that a linear order is a special kind of [[quasiorder]].

 In classical mathematics, there are even more options.
 Now comparison can be dropped, as it follows from transitivity and connectedness.
 Also, one often combines irreflexivity, asymmetry, and connectedness into a single axiom using [[exclusive disjunction]]: